 Jane Edmanson is a popular gardening presenter on television and radio, as well as an author and co-author of several gardening books.
 She is also a long-time member of BirdLife Australia with a passion for the birds who share her backyard.
-Let’s have a look at what she says about the Aussie Bird Count.

 What do you like about the Aussie Bird Count?